akamai/cli-edgeworkers/README.md

 1. The user will be given a table with reportIds and a description of each report.
 Use a given reportId with the `get report` command to get a report for a given EdgeWorker.

 ### Get EdgeWorker Report
-Allows customers to get a report for a given EdgeWorker ID.
+Get a report for a given EdgeWorker ID.

 Usage: `akamai get report <reportId> <edgeworker-identifier>`